 I’m a senior marketing and product strategist with 14 years of agency and startup experience.

 I’m a well-rounded generalist, but I am especially strong in insights, content and product-market strategy.
 My background is in client services and copywriting, and I managed teams up to 12.
 I’m an experienced speaker.
-Virtual and augmented reality is my shtick.
+The Blockchain and VR/AR are my shtick.

 I have been working and living in seven countries, and I have an excellent understanding of all the three large markets (EU, US, East and South East Asia).